digitalideation/gencg_h2201/readme.md

 ## Suggested themes

 During the 3 weeks class we will be looking at the core functions of p5.js and three.js, and some simple useful maths technics.
-We will experiment with shapes, patterns and agents (intelligent and non intelligent).
-We will then learn how color spaces are created and how to generate them dynamically.
-We will then adapt what we've learned and play with new concepts such as noise and random values, we will continue developing our agents and adapt them to create generative typography
+We will experiment with shapes, patterns, agents, etc...
+We will learn how color spaces are created and how to generate them dynamically.
+We will then adapt what we've learned and play with new concepts such as noise and random values.

 ## Tools